Final report for GNC20-299

-We used a modified Farm Stress Survey based on Eberhardt and Pooyan’s and Rudolphi et al.’s Farm Stress Surveys.
-This was modified based on different theoretical framings, an appropriate level of language and focus for our study, edits from our community partner who knows the population from which we will be sampling, and what our research team perceived to be biased language.
-Our Farm Stress Survey contained 50-items in seven subcategories.
-The subcategories include working conditions, social and geographical factors, personal finances, time pressure, environmental conditions, current events and policy, and employee relations.
+We used a modified Farm Stress Survey based on Eberhardt and Pooyan’s (1990) and Rudolphi et al.’s (2020) Farm Stress Surveys.
+This was modified based on different theoretical framings, an appropriate level of language and focus for our study, edits from our community partner who knows the population, and what our research team perceived to be biased language.
+Our Farm Stress Survey contained 50-items in seven subcategories: working conditions, social and geographical factors, personal finances, time pressure, environmental conditions, current events and policy, and employee relations.
 A higher score indicates greater stressors.
 Items that were “not applicable” for over 10% of the sample were excluded from analyses.

 Patient Health Questionnaire, PHQ-4.

-The PHQ-4 is a four-item instrument that combines the PHQ-2 and the GAD-2.
+The PHQ-4 is a four-item instrument that combines the PHQ-2 and the GAD-2 (Kroenke et al., 2009).
 In doing so, it contains two anxiety items and two depression items of measurement.
 The PHQ-4 is used as a brief screening tool as a way to identify potential cases of anxiety and depression.
 It is not a diagnostic tool, but a measurement of symptom burden.
 The PHQ-4 is known to be useful in a diverse array of clinical settings.
 The construct validity of the PHQ-4 has been supported by the fact that higher PHQ-4 scores are associated with increased functional impairment.
 Its internal reliability (Cronbach α) was good (>0.80) for all scales.

 Sociodemographic Measures & Farm Characteristics.